danbondd/alexa-monzo/README.md

 - Transactions
     - `Alexa, ask Monzo how much I've spent in the last 7 days.`
     - `Alexa, ask Monzo how much I've spent on transport in the last month.`

+- Card
+    - `Alexa, ask Monzo what my card status is.`